Online Master’s Degrees in (Clinical) Psychology

 One major career track for those interested in psychology happens at the clinical level, where psychology expertise is applied to helping people cope with or overcome mental health struggles, cultivate greater self-awareness, and move toward lives that center on self-confidence, self-reliance, and well-being.

-Prospective students interested in becoming a part of this field will find that there is a multiplicity of master of psychology programs available that offer formalized psychology training.
-For students who wish to continue working while studying, can’t physically move to pursue higher education, or want the flexibility to fit an academic program into their current life’s schedule can pursue master’s-level training online.
+Prospective students interested in becoming a part of this field will find many master of psychology programs offering formalized psychology training.
+Students who wish to continue working while studying, can’t physically move to pursue higher education, or want the flexibility to fit an academic program into their current life’s schedule can pursue master’s-level training online.
+While most online programs do not require any sort of in-person commitment, those that do often attempt to minimize disruptions to student life by offering residencies, immersions, or orientations that happen only for a few days.

 Typical Admissions Requirements for Clinical Psychology Master’s Degrees

-Online master of psychology degrees come in many flavors, with a wide range of prerequisites needed to apply.
+Online master of psychology degrees come in many forms, with a wide range of prerequisites needed to apply.
 Prospective master’s-level students will need to ensure they are familiar with admissions requirements by carefully studying admissions pages on program websites or by contacting admissions officers.

 Generally, a prospective student applying to an online master of psychology programs can expect requirements like the following: